Continuous-variable nonlocality and contextuality: Approximating the contextual fraction with SDPs

-As a prerequisite, we first need to compute the sequences of moments associated with all measures derived from the empirical model.
-For $C \in \Mc$, let $\yv^{e,C} = (y^{e,C}_{\alpha})_{\alpha \in \N^d}$ be the sequence of all moments of $e_C$.
-We will build a hierarchy of finite semidefinite programs $(\text{SP}_k)$ which converge to the optimal solution of the primal (P), \ie the noncontextual fraction.
-For a given $k \in \N$, we only need to compute a finite number $s(k)$ of moments.
-As $k$ increases, the approximation becomes more precise and the hierarchy of SDPs provides a monotonically decreasing sequence of upper bounds on the noncontextual fraction that converges to its value.
+We fix a measurement scenario $\tuple{X,\Mc,\bm O}$ and an empirical model $e$ on this scenario.
+We will restrict our attention to outcome spaces of the form detailed in Section~\ref{subsec:assumption1}.
+Let $d = \vert X \vert \in \N_{>0}$ so that $O_X$ is a Borel subset of $\R^d$.
+As a prerequisite, we first need to compute the sequences of moments associated to measures $(e_C)_{C \in \Mc}$ derived from the empirical model.
+For $C \in \Mc$, let $\bm y^{e,C} = (y^{e,C}_{\bm \alpha})_{\bm \alpha \in \N^d}$ be the sequence of all moments of $e_C$.
+For a given $k \in \N$, which will fix the level of the hierarchy, we only need to compute a finite number $s(k)$ of moments for all contexts.
+These will be the inputs to the program.

-We consider the following semidefinite programs in which $\yv$ is interpreted as corresponding to the moment sequence of a measure $\mu \in \FSMeasures(\bfO_X)$.